soundsonacid/nanobook/README.md

 therefore, the Orderbook's base_vault and quote_vault only change total balance on deposit and withdrawal

-this introduces the potential for overwithdrawal, which we've guarded against by requiring that a user's withdrawal is lte their corresponding balance
+this introduces the potential for overwithdrawal, which i've guarded against by requiring that a user's withdrawal is lte their corresponding balance